 The stains that polishing can remove

 Endogenous and exogenous are the two major types of dental stains.
 The exogenous stains are found on the external surface of the teeth and are due to poor dental care routine or smoking.
-Endogenous stains are found on the inner part of the teeth and are caused by some dental defects like hyploplasia.
+Endogenous stains are found on the inner part of the teeth and are caused by some dental defects like hypoplasia.
 Polishing can only remove the exogenous stains, and the procedure is not ideal for removing the endogenous stains.

 The professional dental polisher should use the right method to prevent the wearing down of the teeth.
 Furthermore, the dentist will select highly recommended polishing agent to achieve the desired results.
 The speed and pressure of the polishing tool should be monitored during the procedure.

 Application of prophylaxis paste

 The prophylaxis paste will be applied on the surface of the teeth that need polishing.
 Coarse pastes can remove external stains and even plaque.
 Some dentists prefer these pastes because they remove stains easily and efficiently.
 But, it is important to understand the coarse pastes can cause tooth structure loss due to excessive abrasive strength.

 The fine and medium pastes help to make the teeth surface smooth, shiny, and clean.
 They can also make the teeth surface less exposed to buildup and stain accumulation.
 The process of using these types of pastes is time-consuming and burdensome.

 Factors that can make dental polishing effective

 To have a successful and effective tooth polishing procedure, there are various factors that you should consider.
-The dentist should consider the per-minute rotation of the polishing tools like the runner cup.
+The emergency dentist should consider the per-minute rotation of the polishing tools like the runner cup.
 He should also consider the coarseness of the paste he will use.
 It is also important to consider the pressure of the rubber cap on the tooth surface when polishing.